New Member Enrollment

 - The marital status of a child's parent changed.

-- Children who were covered under the Medicaid Program, but now determined eligible for CHIP by HHSC.
+- Children who lose coverage under the Medicaid Program, but are determined eligible for CHIP by HHSC.

 - Children, including newborns, who have been added to an existing CHIP or Medicaid case.